bmw-tech/widget_driver/widget_driver/README.md

 ### Working with changing dependencies injected into the BuildContext

-The Driver is bound to the lifecycle of the widget's state object, this means it lifes as long as the state of a stateful widget.
-Because like with StatefulWidget, we do not want to rebuild the Driver on every UI change, that would increase the build time of a `DriveableWidget`.
-That's also why we need the mixin and the generated method for `@driverProvidableProperties` annotated properties.
+The Driver is bound to the lifecycle of the widget's state object, this means it lives as long as the state of a stateful widget.
+Because like with StatefulWidget, we do not want to rebuild the Driver on every UI change, that would increase the build time of a `DrivableWidget`.
+That's also why we need the interface and the generated method for `@driverProvidableProperties` annotated properties.
 This way we do not need to rebuild the driver with every UI change.
-(Side Note: Under the hood `DriveableWidget` is a StatefulWidget)
+(Side Note: Under the hood `DrivableWidget` is a StatefulWidget)
 However we want to resolve our dependencies in our Driver's constructor.
 (Using e.g. `Provider`) So how do those get updated?
 We tied the recreation of the driver to the `didChangeDependencies` state function.
 Should you watch, listen or subscribe to updates to your dependencies, we will rebuild the driver for you.
 Thus allowing you to re-resolve your services and create new listeners etc.
 As the `Provider` package is one of the most used packages in that category, here is an example: